iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week1.rst

 to the real world.

-To do this, we need to find a number of Ground Control Points (GCPs), which will help the software solve the absolute orientation of the cameras, and compute the 3-dimensional location for each pixel in the images.
+To do this, we need to find a number of Ground Control Points (GCPs), which will help the software solve the absolute orientation of the cameras, compute the 3-dimensional location for each pixel in the images, and calibrate the camera distortion model.

-To help save some time, and because finding GCPs in 30+ year old aerial photos can be difficult, I've provided a number of GCPs that you should be able to find in the images.
+To help save some time, and because finding GCPs in 40+ year old aerial photos can be difficult, I've provided a number of GCPs that you should be able to find in the images.

 In your folder, you should have a file, **GCPs.txt**, which contains the name and *x*, *y*, and *z* location for the